Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 fallow hay fields, on the brink of the blind curve.

 Anne and I were from different worlds, it seemed.
 We found each other by first being drawn to one another’s writing, to a sense that there was more there we wanted to know.
-We found something we had not found before: someone with whom we were comfortable in silence, moving about unknown territories — in the woods, on the coastlines, and, most of all, in the high plains of New Mexico, where we found ourselves on the threshold of something we did not have words for.
+We found joys we had not found before: someone with whom we were comfortable in silence, moving about unknown territories — in the woods, on Pacific coastlines, and, most of all, in the high plains of New Mexico, where we sensed that we had come to the threshold of a possibility we did not yet have words for.

-And that gave me an image — Auralia’s Colors.
-I entertained a fairy tale about a girl who discovered colors no one had ever seen before, and who sought to share them with people who had turned colors into a code by which some could exercise power over the vulnerable, over the poor, over the unfamiliar.
+And that gave me an image — a young woman discovering and collecting colors in a forest, colors no one has ever seen before.
+She seeks to share them with people, and this brings her to a troubled city where people have turned colors into a code by which some can weild power over the vulnerable, over the poor, over the unfamiliar.
+Her colors become a revelation that upsets the cruel hierarchies, that invites people into a revolution of the imagination.

 We are drawn to such thresholds, where we discover the ends of what we know, the limits of our vocabulary, the essential uncertainties of faith.
 We need what we take risks to find.
 To stand at the edge of the ocean — oceans like the one Anne and I visit almost every day just north of Seattle, or like those on the rocky Oregon Coast.
 Oceans of new light, new sound, where we might meet God in new guises.

 In the 23rd Psalm, our souls are restored when we are led along the edge of quiet waters.
 I was raised to think that this means somewhere peaceful, a Thomas Kinkade covered bridge over a trouble-free place.
 “Lead me beside quiet waters.”
-Biblical scholar Tara Owens reminded me that the verse was written by a shepherd who would have known that to lead sheep beside quiet waters is to take them right to the place where predators would be lying in wait.
+The author and spiritual director Tara Owens reminded me that the verse was written by a shepherd who would have known that to lead sheep beside quiet waters is to take them right to the place where predators would be lying in wait.

 One of Anne’s best poems invites you to step into an experience, a discovery we made alongside Salt Creek, not far from the Pecos, in the desert outside of Roswell, New Mexico.
 No, not aliens.
 But a spirit.
 A haunting at the site of stark white bones.